igvteam/igv-webapp/index.md

 * `Google Drive`
 * `URL`

-Selecting the `URL` option will present a dialog to enter the full web link URL to one data file and the corresponding index file, if there is one.
+Selecting the `URL` option will present a dialog where you enter the full web link URL to one data file and the corresponding index file, if there is one.
 For the other options, a file chooser pops up and you can select files for mulitple tracks, along with the corresponding index files.

 > **Note:** For indexed files, e.g. BAM files, you must explicitly select the index file along with the data file.
 If you also use IGV-Desktop, you may be used to IGV automatically finding and loading the index file.
 This is not always possible from a web browser, so the behavior is different in IGV-Web.